adamwlos/Hoppers/README.md

 ## <a name="contributions"></a>Member Contributions

-Below are paragraphs for each members to describe their contributions to the project:
+Below are paragraphs where each members describes their contributions to the project:

 ##### Adam Wloszczak